tomyoder/Pizza-Mastodon-/README.md

 #### By _Tom Yoder_

 ## Description
   _Pizza Mastodon, a solo assignment, is an attempt to create a webpage for a business that takes online orders for pizza and delivers to one's home.
-Clients must be able to select various sizes, and toppings of Pizza and see what the pizza will cost based on their choices.
+Clients select from various sizes and toppings of Pizza and see what the pizza will cost based on their choices.
   SPECS

-  1. The client sees a webpage with options for creating and ordering a pizza.
+  1. The website presents the client with options for toppings and size of Pizza.

-  2. The client is informed of size options and selects for size.
+  2. The client's selection of pizza size is used to set a base price.

-  3. The client is informed of topping options and selects for toppings.
+  3. The base price is augmented by topping selections.

-  4.The client is presented with the cost of their order.
+  4.The total price is returned to the client.

-  5. The client can finalize their order.

   github:
   _